zbobyuan/JJ-s-XMR-STAK-HashRate-Monitor-and-Restart-Tool/README.md

 	XMR: 42JFvWHSSGCFUBSwTz522zXrkSuhZ6WnwCFv1mFaokDS7LqfT2MyHW32QbmH3CL94xjXUW8UsQMAj8NFDxaVR8Y1TNqY54W

 	Purpose:	To monitor the STAK hashrate.
 If it drops below the threshold, the script is restarted.

 	Features:	Script elevates itself if not run in Admin context.
 				Logging
 				The Radeon RX Vega driver is disabled/enabled.
 				Any tools defined in the "Start Video Card Management Tools Definitions" section below are executed in order.
 				Sets developer suggested environment variables
 				Miner is started.
 				Hash rate is monitored.

-			If hash rate falls below the target as defined in the
-			$hdiff variable (default is 100 hashes)
-			or STAK stops responding the miner process is killed.
+				If hash rate falls below the target as defined in the $hdiff variable (default is 100 hashes) or STAK stops responding the miner process is killed.
 				Script re-starts itself.

 	*** IMPORTANT NOTE ***: If the script cannot kill the miner it will stop and wait for input.
 							Otherwise it would invoke the miner over and over until the PC ran out of memory.
 							In testing I have not seen it fail to kill the miner but I need to account for it.

 	Requirements:	Elevated privilege (Run as Administrator)
 					Enable Powershell scripts to run.

-	Software Requirements:	Any current STAK miner (XMR-STAK/XMR-STAK-AMD) should work as of the date of this script.
+	Software Requirements:	XMR-STAK.EXE - Other STAK implementations are no longer supported.
 							By default the script is configured to use the following software:

 								XMR-STAK.EXE <-- Don't remark out this one.
 That would be bad.
 								OverdriveNTool.exe
 								nvidiasetp0state.exe
 								nvidiaInspector.exe

 							If you do not wish to use some or all of them just REMARK (use a #) out the lines below where they are defined in the USER VARIABLES SECTION.
 							All executable files must be in the same folder as the script.

 	Configuration: See below in the script for configuration items.